Stationed at the U.S. Air Force Academy? Here's What to Expect!

 Things to Do Near the USAF Academy

-Garden of the Gods: Set your sight on the infamous Garden of the Gods!
+Garden of the Gods: Set your sight on the beautiful Garden of the Gods!
 Embrace your adventurous side and scramble, climb, or rappel the Garden.
 Or, welcome a softer, more gentle experience with a simple hike or a guided bike tour.

 Cheyenne Mountain Zoo: The perfect outing for the whole family, the Cheyenne Mountain Zoo lets the kids explore the animal kingdom and even interact with it from time to time.
 Watch for opportunities to feed the giraffes and pet the goats!

 Bonus: Military members get $25 off any membership level.

 The Broadmoor Seven Falls: Enjoy “The Grandest Mile of Scenery in Colorado” as you make your way into Seven Falls where the water cascades 181 feet down between the Hercules Pillars ( a 900-foot frame for this Colorado natural wonder).
 And to make this outing even more unforgettable, take the steep 224-stair climb to the top where you’ll access several trails above this phenomenon.

 Want a sneak peek?
 Check out the Broadmoor’s Seven Falls live stream.

 Pikes Peak Highway: Setting your sights on the incredible beauty of Colorado has never been easier with this 19-mile long winding road.
 It takes you to the summit of Pikes Peak and offers breath-taking views of the lakes, mountains, and wildlife.
 The trek takes about two to three hours round trip.

 Or, forgo the car and head on foot up the Barr Trail or Crags Trail to the summit.
 It’s not easy, but the effort might just make the view that much sweeter.